 The draft minimum Third party products and services minimum security requirement and Third party products and services security policy requirements were shared at the 21 July 2016 Technical working group.
-Minutes are available.
+Minutes (PDF, 361.69KB) are available.

 Action items include: